kubernetes-analysis/kubernetes-analysis/blog.md

 INFO | Validation accuracy: 0.7727598547935486, loss: 0.48470408514836355
 ```

-The output of the [Confusion Matrix][81] shows us that we're pretty good on
+The output of the [Confusion Matrix][81] shows us that we’re pretty good on
 training accuracy, but the validation accuracy could be a bit higher.
 We now
 could start a hyperparameter tuning to see if we can optimize the output of the
 model even further.
 I will leave that experiment up to you with the hint to the